salonieshah/data-structures/Week07/README.md

 #### A. Parse and clean all relevant data for all the zones <br/>

-1. Create two dependencies i.e. pg and dotenv
+1. Create two dependencies i.e. pg and dotenv<br/>
     ```
     var fs = require('fs');
     var cheerio = require('cheerio');
     ```

-2. Create an empty array
+2. Create an empty array<br/>
     ``` var aaData =[]; ```

-3. Load the meetings text file into a variable content and create a loop that repeats the function for each file.
+3. Load the meetings text file into a variable content and create a loop that repeats the function for each file.<br/>
 ```
 var filePath = 'data/';
 var fileNumber = [